CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03b-text-analysis.md

 ## Lab Overview

-In this lab, you will use Microsoft Foundry to explore text analysis using both general-purpose AI models and specialized Azure Language tools.
-You’ll create a project in the Foundry portal, deploy a generative AI model, and use the chat playground to perform tasks such as sentiment analysis, named entity recognition, and text summarization.
-You will then use Azure Language analyzers to detect language and identify personally identifiable information (PII) in text.
-Through these hands-on activities, you’ll gain practical experience in applying different approaches to natural language processing (NLP) in real-world AI scenarios.
+In this lab, you will explore text analysis capabilities in Microsoft Foundry using both generative AI models and specialized Azure Language services.
+You'll create a Microsoft Foundry project, deploy a GPT model, and use the chat playground to summarize text through natural language prompts.
+You'll then explore Azure Language analyzers to detect the language of input text and identify personally identifiable information (PII).
+Finally, you'll review the sample client code for integrating Azure Language capabilities into your own applications.
+This lab demonstrates how Microsoft Foundry supports both flexible AI-powered text analysis and deterministic language processing for real-world natural language processing (NLP) scenarios.

 ## Lab Objectives